The BFF Digital Libraries

 In the first 39 chapters we have seen a convincing portrayal of the adulterous Israel running off and making alliances with Assyria, Egypt and Babylonia.
 God persisted after them, but they resisted.

-God could not use Israel to be a light to the nations but instead revealed how in spite of them He would find an Israelite who would do all of His will.
-This Servant, though facing great difficulties to accomplish His calling, would again issue forth hope and light springing up from Israel to all the world."I could not do without Thee" - Havergal
+God could not use Israel to be a light to the nations but instead revealed how, despite them, He would find an Israelite who would do all of His will.
+This Servant, though facing great difficulties in accomplishing His calling, would again issue forth hope and light springing up from Israel to all the world."I could not do without Thee" - Havergal

 Chapters 1-39 of Isaiah should not be separated from chapters 40-66.
 The first section forms the basis for the later.
 If we wanted to oversimplify this book, we would say the first section reveals the weaknesses of God's people while the last section effectively deals with them.

-One may object that God has a lot to say about the world too.
+One may object that God has much to say about the world too.
 This is true.
-However, Isaiah is not written because of the world but because of those He has graciously chosen out of the world.
+However, Isaiah is not written because of the world, but because of those, He has graciously chosen out of the world.

-In summary, we confess that we simply do not comprehend the wonder that God has spoken to anyone at all.
+In summary, we confess that we do not comprehend the wonder that God has spoken to anyone.
 He has exercised His abundant grace by speaking to us.

-His Word indeed doesn't help everyone, but then, they don't want to hear Him speak anyway.
-Those who are looking for help, however, will find abundant help in Yahweh, the Lord of the heavens.
+His Word doesn't help everyone, but they don't want to hear Him speak anyway.
+However, Those looking for help will find abundant help in Yahweh, the Lord of the heavens.
 No matter how intense the darkness, He is bringing help to those who seek Him.